tongueroo/baker/README.markdown

   User         root
 </pre>

-II. install chef
+II. install chef on the server

-Can install chef with baker itself.
+Can install chef on the server by using baker.

 <pre>
 $ bake --setup server_name